olenapolyanska/project3_data_warehouse/README.md

 #### PROJECT ARCHITECTURE

-The project software consists of three python files:
+The project software consists of :

+1. dwh.cfg

-1. create_table.py
+2. create_table.py
 This is where the fact and dimension tables for the star schema in Redshift are created.

-2. etl.py
+3. etl.py
 This is where the data loading from S3 into staging tables on Redshift and then processing of that data into analytics tables on Redshift take place.

-3. sql_queries.py
+4. sql_queries.py
 This is where are defined SQL statements, which will be imported into the two other files above.

-4. And the project contains README.md.
+5. And the project contains README.md.

 ---